mike1234-pixel/city-walks/README.md

 ## forumApi.js

-The forum api contains all the following routes that relate to the forum on the client:
+The forum api contains all the following routes that relate to user interaction with the forum:

 - **/boards** (get) - sends the boards data to the client
-- **/add-board** (post) - add a new discussion board (when logged in as administrator)
-- **/delete-board** (delete) - delete an existing discussion board using the board name (when logged in as administrator)
 - **/add-thread** (post) - add a new thread to a board when logged in as a user.
 - **/delete-thread** (delete) - delete a thread that belongs to your account when logged in as a user.
 When threads are added a `userId` field is attached to the thread which contains the \_id of the current user.
 On the client this is checked against the userId of the current logged in user to determine whether to display the delete button.
 - **/add-reply** (post) - add a new reply to a thread when logged in as a user.